 Although the Trustee acknowledges that members may hold views around non-financially material factors (such as ethical considerations, social and environmental impact matters or future quality of life considerations for members and beneficiaries), these are not taken into account when making investment decisions.
 The member base is relatively diverse and it is considered it would be difficult to source a common view across the membership.
-Although at this time the Trustee has no plans to seek the views of the membership on ethical considerations the Trustee would be open to consider members opinions on the areas mentioned above if members have a strong view.
-As the stewards of the assets on the members behalf if there was sufficient demand from the membership then the Trustee would be open to considering changing this policy.
+The Trustee has no plans currently to seek the views of the membership on ethical considerations but will monitor and review this position on a periodical basis, having regard to industry guidance and best practice.